onionware-github/OnionMedia/README.md

 ## Info
-###### OnionMedia is Free Software and is based on the fantastic tools ffmpeg and yt-dlp for converting and downloading files
+###### OnionMedia is Free Software and is based on the awesome tools ffmpeg and yt-dlp for converting and downloading files

 <a href="https://ffmpeg.org/">
   <img src="https://github.com/onionware-github/OnionMedia/blob/main/images/ffmpeg.svg" width="250"/>